exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 This lets the normal expression work when you supremacy or graduate up to 80% of
 \\(log10(log10(lifetime\\) \\(ft\\) \\(or\\) \\(graduation\\) \\(ft\\))) allowing you to recover faster than normal.
 The \\(timer(abs(d(log10(phi + 1))) < 50) > 15))\\) part
-of the expression above, does not allow the normal expression to prestige for 15 sec after a graduation or prestige, because phi can, and will, grow more than e5 in 1 tick.
+of the expression above does not allow the normal expression to prestige for 15 sec after a graduation or prestige, because phi can, and will, grow more than e5 in 1 tick.
 So, we allow the normal expression to work like normal while recovering.